 Verity has over 20 years’ experience in both corporate and small businesses in South Africa, where she has been involved in many different aspects of general management.
 For the last 10+ years she has been specialising in professional and personal leadership development and enjoys several roles within this area.
 Verity started working with Thornhill Associates in 2008 and acts as a consultant and coach.
-She is also a partner in Abbellard Business Innovation, a company involved in designing and delivering women’s leadership development programmes and helping organisations create gender balance.
-Furthermore, she is a Professional Associate at the Gordon Institute of Business Science (GIBS) where she is involved in personal development coaching, international and local action learning coaching, programme integration, MBA mentoring, case study writing, lecturing and supervision of MBA research.
+In addition, she is a Professional Associate at the Gordon Institute of Business Science (GIBS) where she is involved in personal development and action learning coaching, programme integration, mentoring, case study writing, lecturing and supervision of MBA research.
 Verity is also a leadership development coach in her private capacity.

 Verity’s qualifications include an MBA from GIBS, a Post Graduate Diploma in Management (Business Administration) from Wits Business School, and BA degree (English and French Studies) from the University of Kwazulu-Natal, Pietermaritzburg campus.
 Verity is an Accredited Certified Coach (ACC) with the International Coach Federation (ICF) and she has completed the following coaching courses: Professional Business Coaching Programme (GIBS), Advanced and Fundamentals of Organisation and Relationship Systems Coaching (ORSC) (CRR Global), Executive Personal and Leadership Coaching (The People Business).
 In addition, she has attended further learning courses, namely: Leader as Mentor (GIBS), Depth Facilitation (Depth Leadership Trust), Competitive advantage through management innovation (GIBS), and HIV/AIDS Pre-& Post-test Counselling Skills (Family Life Centre).
 Verity has published several teaching case studies through the Richard Ivey School of Business, University of Western Ontario.